-If your waistband is feeling tight, you’re not alone – 60 percent of adults carry extra weight in the midsection, according to Kathleen Zelman, RD, MPH.
+If your waistband is feeling tight, you're not alone – 60 percent of adults carry extra weight in the midsection, according to Kathleen Zelman, RD, MPH.
 Adult men, women after menopause, people who have more than a few alcoholic drinks daily, and smokers are more likely to see their midsections bulge, says Zelman.
-Although it’s common to brush off belly flab as a “normal” result of aging, it can be harmful to your health to carry around a "spare tire" or a "muffin top."
+Although it's common to brush off belly fat as a "normal" result of aging, it can be harmful to your health.
 Luckily, this area of the body is often the first to lose weight when you make food-choice and lifestyle changes.

 Types of Midsection Weight

 If your midsection has pinchable "love handles," "saddlebags" or "back fat," it's subcutaneous fat, which is just under the skin.
 This fat builds up slowly and can be hard to get rid of.
 This fat can be unsightly and bothersome, adding to your overall weight gain.
 Although it can become problematic if you gain too much weight, doctors generally don't consider subcutaneous fat as dangerous to your health as deeper abdominal fat.

 A potbelly or apple shape, on the other hand, indicates the weight you've gained in the midsection is visceral fat – the kind that's deep under the skin, surrounding your organs.
 This type of midsection weight gain can disrupt normal hormone function, and has links to both cardiovascular disease and diabetes.
 Of greatest concern are waist measurements of 35 inches or more in women and 40 inches or more in men.

 Food and Midsection Weight Gain